How to Become a Counselor in Oklahoma

 LPC License Renewal

-Unlike other states, Oklahoma LPC licenses expire in three consecutive periods: initial, interim and annual.
-The initial license period expires two years after the license was issued, on the last day of the month.
-The interim renewal period expires on the following June 30.
-The annual renewal period expires every two years following then, also on June 30.
+Unlike other states, Oklahoma LPC licenses expire in three consecutive periods: initial, interim, and annual.
+The initial license period expires two years after issuance, on the last day of the month.
+The interim renewal period expires on the following June 30 of the following year.
+After the interim period, renewals expire on June 30 each year.

-License renewal in Oklahoma requires completing the renewal application, paying of renewal fees and, for interim and annual license periods, completing the required hours of continuing education.
+License renewal in Oklahoma requires completing the renewal application, paying renewal fees, and, for interim and annual license periods, completing the required hours of continuing education.

 Continuing Education

-LPCs in Oklahoma who are in an interim or annual license period are required to complete up to 20 hours of continuing education (CE) every year, though that number will be prorated according to the length of the license period.
-Three of those CE hours must be in pre-approved, face-to-face counseling ethics programs.
-The Oklahoma State Board of Behavioral Health maintains a list of pre-approved workshops, home-study courses and technology-assisted learning programs.
-Home-study and technology-assisted courses must be pre-approved by the board and may not make up more than 10 hours during each renewal period.
+LPCs in Oklahoma who are in an interim or annual license period are generally required to complete 20 hours of continuing education (CE), prorated for the interim period when applicable.
+Three of those CE hours must be in counseling ethics.
+The State Board of Behavioral Health Licensure maintains information on acceptable continuing education and approved distance-learning programs.’

 (Back to Top)